Building forms with SwiftUI

 }

-As you can see we are wrapping our layout code inside the Form component.
-Form component uses grouped List to present every child inside the cell.
-By wrapping layout inside the Form, SwiftUI changes the visual appearance for every element.
-You can simply replace the Form with VStack to check the difference between them.
-Even Picker looks different.
-It uses a separated screen with List to show the items.
+It also uses a separated screen with List to show the items of Picker.
 We don’t need to do something, and we have this behavior out of the box.
 This is where the real power of declarative programming is coming.
 Every component has different adaptive appearances, which we can easily change by wrapping it into another container.
 Here is the screenshot of the final result.

 Conclusion

 I enjoy how easy we can build apps with SwiftUI.
-You can use Form component for making complex Form layouts with a lot of sections and choices for data entry.
+You can use Form component for making complex form layouts with a lot of sections and choices for data entry.
 I hope you love SwiftUI as much as me because I’m going to cover more SwiftUI topics soon.
 Feel free to follow me on Twitter and ask your questions related to this post.
 Thanks for reading and see you next week!